Audiveris/audiveris-eg/README.md

 we have no way to know if we have actually reached the best interpretation.
 For lower-quality input scores, a more sophisticated approach is therefore required.

-Morevoer, previous Audiveris-eg release (V4.3) relies on various legacy tools and technologies.
+Moreover, previous Audiveris-eg release (V4.3) relies on various legacy tools and technologies.
 Among them are [Ant](http://ant.apache.org) for building and [Java Web Start](https://docs.oracle.com/javase/8/docs/technotes/guides/javaws/) for cross-platform application deployment.
 Unfortunately, it has become increasigly